kiiruha/Casino-DApp/README.md

 ### Check the winner
 In each game you have the opportunity to start the draw of the previous game.
 It is very simple.
-First, you need to press the button **Check previous game status**, if someone has already checked the past game, you will see a message about that, otherwise you will be prompted to click the button **Check winner in game with id *previous game id*** , if you clicked the check button, metamask will suggest confirming your actions.
+First, you need to press the button **Check previous game status**, if someone has already checked the past game, you will see a message about that, otherwise you will be prompted to click the button **Check winner in game with id *previous game id*** , if you click the check button, metamask will suggest confirming your actions.
-If you win then you will increase the token balance automatically.
+If you win, you will increase the token balance automatically.

 >### P.S.
-A new game happens every 1000 seconds, if you do not win in this game, you can try your luck in the next
+A new game happens every 1000 seconds, if you do not win in this game, you can try your luck in the next one.